neulab/nn4nlp-concepts/rule-based-results/README.md

 --conceptBytitle.rank: the number of papers that each concept has covered

-The similar case happened on full-text based labeling process.
 A similar case happened on a full-text based labeling process.